richsilv/semantic-ui-modal/README.md

     * header: string header
     * message: the main body of the modal, which can be HTML or a simple string.
     * noButtons: if set to true, the modal will have no button row, and must be closed by clicking on the dimmer.
     * callback: a function to run when the user clicks the "Okay" button.
+The function is passed a single argument containing the `options` object, allowing the user to add further properties to be used in the callback to this object as required.
+Within the callback, `this` refers to the modal node in the DOM.

-If the modal is closed by clicking "Cancel" no further action will be taken.
+Note that if the modal is closed by clicking "Cancel", no further action will be taken.

 *postRender* - a callback to run once the modal has been shown.
+As above, one argument, containing `options`, is passed to this function, whilst `this` refers to the DOMRange containing the modal.
+If anybody has any idea how I can return the template instance itself instead of the DOMRange, let me know!

 ### generalModal(template, data, options)